arces-wot/SEPABins/README.md

 ![](./Subscribe.png)

-Run again the chat demo and see the notifications on the dashboard...that's are Dynamic Linked Data!
+Run again the chat demo and see the notifications on the dashboard...that's `Dynamic Linked Data`!